KARWorkshop/KAR-Gecko-ASM/README.md

 - LegacyASM || old ASM of the codes recover, kept for historical sake.

+- Modifier Guide || this contains codes that need specific modifers and the old guide from the KAR.de site.
+Theses codes aren't really used but should be archived and or make a prog to generate them so they can be used in the future.

 - CT_NetplayCore || All the core codes used in netplay, always enabled.

 - CT_Fullscreen || All the screen codes and specific screen codes.
 Auto-loaded by KARphin